Rashaad01/AM10-data-visualization/README.md

 ## PROJECT FILES

+- `AM10_visualization_group8.ipynb` — Notebook with all visualizations for storytelling analysis.
+- `e-commerce.db` — A cleaned dataset sourced from Kaggle.

 ## KEY FINDINGS

 1) Logistics problem, and not product quality is the primary driver of negative customer experiences​.
 However, this problem is not uniform across all cities.
 Hence, we can ensure a targeted, regional intervention in high-priority cities​.